 First established in 2006, the network has continued to meet the needs of trainers and assessors by providing the opportunity for professional converstaion addressing current VET and training package requirements and the challenges to achieve best practice in training and assessing.

-Mark your calendar: The Network meetings will be held on the 17th day of February, May, August and November from 10am-12:30pm.
+The Network meetings will be held in February, May, August and November

 New members welcomed!